 When we write our narrative in a vague way, we often do this to avoid pain.
 In so doing, we censor our memories and write in an overgeneralized way that makes situations seem bigger than they are.
 It tells what happened with accuracy and we describe when and where it happened.
-We describe all who were involved and we refrain from vilifying or idealizing them, but portray them with objectivity.
+We describe all who were involved and we refrain from vilifying or idealizing them but portray them with objectivity.
 When writing our healing narrative we must use our own words and ways of expression.
-It must sound authentic to us, like we wrote it.
+It must sound authentic to us as we wrote it.
 And we do this even when our topic is difficult.
 So, we must avoid expressions like, ‘it was the worst time ever’ or ‘I’m such a fool’ because they aren’t helpful or healing.
 Instead, we recount details, such as what happened, when it occurred and who was involved.

 A healing narrative links feelings to events

 It will go into detail about how we felt at the time and how we feel presently.
-It also tracks how we feel overtime.
+It also tracks how we feel over time.

 A healing narrative is balanced

 The negative and positive words used to describe words and feelings are used moderately.
 We honor both the positive and negative aspects by recording them accurately.
 One may argue that it is not possible to write positively about painful experiences, but we can.
 We do this by writing about the things that sustained us during those periods.
-One study found that the more people described their positive emotions in writing, the more likely there were to be healthier afterwards.
+One study found that the more people described their positive emotions in writing, the more likely there were to be healthier afterward.
 However, describing negative emotions excessively or too little was linked to poorer health.

 A healing narrative reveals the insights achieved from painful experiences

 A healing narrative goes beyond narrating and incident and delves into what happened and how we feel about it.
 It provides us an opportunity to consider the significance of those events and help us to understand why things may have happened the way they did.
-However, we must be careful when we explore the cause and effect relationship as we hope to gleam some insight.
+However, we must be careful when we explore the cause and effect relationship as we hope to glean some insight.
 We avoid delving into questions like ‘why me’, ‘what did I do to deserve this’ – because they indicate self-blame, which is harmful.
 Instead, we look at our experience in a wider context.

 A healing narrative is complete, complex and coherent